shredthaGNAR/list-of-my-starred-repos/README.md

 * [DandelionSprout/adfilt](https://github.com/DandelionSprout/adfilt): The place where I, DandelionSprout, store my web filter lists for countless topics, including my Nordic adblock list.
 As simple as that, really.
 * [baileylatimer/adobe-illustrator](https://github.com/baileylatimer/adobe-illustrator): None
 * [Drovosek01/adobe-packager](https://github.com/Drovosek01/adobe-packager): Script that allows to download portable installers of different versions Adobe software for macOS
+* [cipher387/Advanced-search-operators-list](https://github.com/cipher387/Advanced-search-operators-list): List of the links to the docs for different services, which explain using of advanced search operators
 * [gauti123456/AdvancedVideoSearch](https://github.com/gauti123456/AdvancedVideoSearch): This is a sample advanced youtube video search built in Javascript Using the Youtube Data API V3
 * [Czarto/Adwords-Scripts](https://github.com/Czarto/Adwords-Scripts): Google Ads Bidding scripts
 * [piroor/aggregate-tabs-to-main-window](https://github.com/piroor/aggregate-tabs-to-main-window): Aggregate new tabs to a window which has most many tabs and largest size.